 While in grad school, I started working as a sales associate for MedMassager.
-I fell in LOVE with their machines, and at around the same time I was diagnosed with adrenal burnout.
-I struggled with extreme fatigue, and late in 2012, felt like I couldn’t get out of bed in the morning.
+I fell in LOVE with their machines, and at around the same time, my nutritionist diagnosed me with adrenal burnout.
+I struggled with extreme fatigue, and late in 2012, I felt like I couldn’t get out of bed in the morning.
 Not to mention, I started waking up in the middle of the night and would toss and turn for hours, unable to get comfortable.
 I felt so restless.
-Early one morning, I woke up and was unable to fall back asleep.
-I decided to follow the advice I had given so many people to whom I had sold massagers to, and put my feel on the foot massager.
-Within 15 minutes of using the massager, my body had calmed down so much, I was able to sleep through the night without further tossing and turning.
-At that time, when I was at my sickest, MedMassager was a life-saver.
+Early one morning, I woke up and struggled to fall back asleep.
+I decided to follow the advice I had given so many people with whom I had sold massagers, and put my feet on the foot massager.
+Within 15 minutes of using the massager, my body calmed down so much, I slept the rest of the night without further tossing and turning.
+At that time, when I felt the sickest, MedMassager served as a life-saver.

 On a nightly basis, however, the tingling is the most troublesome.
-It feels like a million needles stabbing me or tiny ants crawling all over my feet at different intensities.
-I keep the MedMassager on my bed and use it EVERY night, without fail, otherwise I am unable to sleep well because the tingling takes over.
+The sensation feels like a million needles stabbing me— or tiny ants crawling all over my feet at different intensities.
+I keep the MedMassager at the end of my bed and use it EVERY night, without fail, otherwise, I am unable to sleep well because the tingling takes over.
 Before I discovered that I could use either massager while I slept, I would pace for hours, praying the tingling would stop so that I could sleep.
 I felt like a zombie the first week the tingling started.
 Not even medication could take the tingling fully away.

 WHOA!
-I used to tell people all of the time that physical therapists use ultra-sounds on patients because circulation helps ligaments and tendons heal since these parts of the body don’t get proper circulation.
+I used to tell people all of the time that physical therapists use an ultra-sound on patients because circulation helps ligaments and tendons heal since these parts of the body don’t get proper circulation.
 That’s exactly how a MedMassager works.
-This is also the reason we sell our massagers to physical therapists, chiropractors and doctors around the world.
-Damaged nerves also don’t get proper circulation and were most likely deprived of oxygenated blood at the onset of injury for hours to days— depending on severity of injury and subsequent intervention.
+This is also the reason we sell our massagers to physical therapists, chiropractors, and doctors around the world.
+Damaged nerves also do not receive proper circulation.
+Nerves are deprived of oxygenated blood at the onset of injury for hours to days— depending on the severity of the injury and subsequent intervention or other damage—such as induced by medication or chemotherapy.
 I was told I had one of the worst spinal injuries there is.
-I suffered two burst fractures at L5 and S4, and as a result my spinal canal was filled with shards of bone, causing severe compression of the cauda equina nerves (the pony-tail of nerves that extends out of the tip of the spinal cord).
+I suffered two burst fractures at L5 and S4, and as a result, my spinal canal was filled with shards of bone, causing severe compression of the cauda equina nerves— the pony-tail of nerves that extend out of the tip of the spinal cord.
 Due to other life-saving surgeries taking precedence over operating on my spine and me not being stable enough for yet another surgery, my nerves were compressed for over 72 hours!